Topic

 U of T has created an accessible, free IP Education Program designed to equip students, faculty and staff with a broad foundation in intellectual property and its various forms.
 This IP Education Program consists of two levels, Level 1: IP Foundations and Level 2: IP Strategy and Application and U of T students can receive recognition on their Co-Curricular Record upon completion.
 The university has made these materials freely available to educational institutions across the province, and beyond, to help equip the next generation of innovators in Ontario.

-To further equip and assist U of T inventors, The Innovations & Partnerships Office created the Inventor’s Guide to Technology Transfer at The University of Toronto which contains information on disclosing and protecting an invention, licensing considerations, helpful FAQs from the research community, and information on the professional services available to all U of T inventors.
+To further equip and assist U of T inventors, the IPO created the Inventor’s Guide to Technology Transfer at The University of Toronto which contains information on disclosing and protecting an invention, licensing considerations, helpful FAQs from the research community, and information on the professional services available to all U of T inventors.

-Given the growing interest in entrepreneurship, a Startup Guidebook is available for U of T faculty, staff, and students interested in launching a startup company based on intellectual property developed at the University of Toronto.
-This handbook provides a broad overview of the start-up process from creating an incorporated business to seeking potential investors along with information and resources available to all U of T entrepreneurs.
+Given the growing interest in entrepreneurship, a Startup Guidebook is available for U of T faculty, staff, and students interested in launching a startup company based on intellectual property developed at U of T. This handbook provides a broad overview of the start-up process from creating an incorporated business to seeking potential investors along with information and resources available to all U of T entrepreneurs.

 A woman exiting a room near a sign that says "ONRamp @ U of T Entrepreneurship".